ANSWERS TO FREQUENTLY ASKED QUESTIONS

 LORAIN SCHOOLS MEAL PROGRAM

-"Grab 'n Go" meals (breakfast and lunch) will be provided each day, Monday - Friday, for the entirety of the extended school closure, including Spring Break.
+"Grab 'n Go" meals (breakfast, lunch & super snack) will be provided each day, Monday - Friday, for the entirety of the extended school closure, including Spring Break.
 Two additinoal weekend meals are also provided during the Friday distributions.

 10:00 - 10:20